 to The Official

-Note: For those of you who have visited before, and noticed something terribly out of whack in the formatting, we ask your forgiveness.
-While we were aware that something was not quite right, we were not sure how to fix it.
-We have recently begun to use different software to edit and manage this site, and have been in a learning curve.
-We do apologize.
-Thank you for returning; we hope you will tell your friends, and that all who visit here enjoy their stay.
+Note: those of you who have visited before, and noticed something terribly out of whack in the formatting, please forgive us.
+When we became aware that something was not quite right, we were almost unable to fix it.
+We have recently begun using new - to us - software to edit this site, and are in a learning curve.
+We apologize and thank you for visiting; we hope you will tell your friends, and that you enjoy your visit.